Terrace Level Opportunities at District House

 Some of the most interesting options are on the second floor.
 The architect’s design for the building allows natural light to all of the units.
 The second floor of the building is actually the first floor of living space, and it sits atop the parking garage and retail space, surrounded by over 4,000 square feet of flat roof space.
 All of that roof area will be utilized as green space.

 Listing broker Frank Vihtelic explains, "five of the seven units on the second level — the Terrace Level — will have access to approximately 4,000 square feet of green space.
 Each of those five units will have a private share of it, anywhere from 500 to over 1,300 square feet.
 It’s unique for a condo to have a large private outdoor area, let alone your own green space that is basically an extension of the living area.
 The only thing that separates inside and out is floor to ceiling glass.
 A terrace over 1,000 square feet is nearly unheard of in Oak Park.
-It’s a game changer for people with pets — they can let the dog play in the yard all day long and not have to worry about letting them out of the house.
+It’s a game changer for people with pets — they can let the dog play in the yard.
 Summer parties and weekend visits from the grandchildren can happen seamlessly between the indoors and outdoors.
 It’s like having a yard 20 feet in the air, and it makes the Terrace Level as desirable as the penthouses.”
 Two of the five terrace units have been sold.